Upgrading

 ansible-playbook ansible/upgrade_lme.yml

-Upgrading for Existing LME 1.4 Users:
+Upgrading for Existing LME 1.4 Users

-Last modified June 13, 2025: Update docker-compose.yml (c6d44e1)
+Last modified July 3, 2025: Update troubleshooting.md (cddb826)